recent

 15. Seaweed and Kelp: Minerals from the Deep

-Seaweed, particularly varieties like Wakame and Kelp, are literal sponges for marine minerals.
+Seaweed, particularly varieties like wakame and kelp, are literal sponges for marine minerals.
 Kelp, in particular, can contain up to 168 mg of calcium per 100 g.
 Beyond the calcium, it provides a vital source of iodine, which is foundational for thyroid health—the very system that regulates your metabolism and bone turnover rates.

 My Personal Experience: The Dairy-Free Transition